Melrose (Natchez, Mississippi): History

 John T. McMurran, a successful lawyer and planter who used the forced labor of enslaved people, had come to Natchez in 1824 or 1825 from Pennsylvania, and became a law partner of future Governor of Mississippi, John A. Quitman.
 McMurran married in 1831, Mary Louisa Turner, daughter of Edward Turner, a prominent Mississippi Supreme Court justice and first cousin to John Quitman's wife Eliza.
-After a tornado ravaged Natchez in 1840, John McMurran began planning a grand mansion on the outskirts of town, and hired Maryland architect, Jacob Byers, to design the house the McMurrans named "Melrose," after Melrose Abbey in Scotland, that they had visited previously.
+After the great tornado ravaged Natchez in 1840, John McMurran began planning a grand mansion on the outskirts of town, and hired Maryland architect, Jacob Byers, to design the house the McMurrans named "Melrose," after Melrose Abbey in Scotland, that they had visited previously.
 Melrose is the only building that can be definitely attributed to Byers.
 The McMurrans spared no expense as the windows, doors, cornice moldings, stairways and floors are made out of the finest woods.
 In 1865, John McMurran, hurting financially due to the American Civil War, and grieving from the deaths of their daughter and two grandchildren, sold Melrose to Elizabeth Davis, the wife of attorney and planter George Malin Davis.
 The couple planned on moving to Maryland, but John McMurran died in a steamboat accident in 1866.

 Elizabeth and George Davis purchased Melrose in 1865 as a result of Union soldiers occupying their town home, Choctaw, during the Civil War.
 The Davis family rarely used Melrose and it remained unoccupied for most of the next four decades.
 The 1883 death of George Davis as well as his daughter, Julia, as a young woman left her six-year-old son, George Malin Davis Kelly, as heir to Melrose, Choctaw and the rest of the Davis property holdings in Natchez and Louisiana.
 Young George was sent to New York City to be raised by his maternal grandmother.
-Former Davis slaves, Alice Sims and Jane Johnson are credited with being the caretakers of Melrose during this time.
+Former Davis slaves, Alice Sims and Jane Johnson, are credited with being the caretakers of Melrose during this time.

 George Kelly married Ethel Moore in 1900 and the following year they returned to Natchez.
 They selected Melrose as their primary home and restored the home after its extended time of closure.
 Instead of remodeling, the couple decided to keep the house intact.
-Ethel Kelly also brought in furnishing from Choctaw to add to the furniture already existing at Melrose.
+Ethel Kelly also brought in furnishings from Choctaw to add to the furniture already existing at Melrose.
 The Kelly's resided in Melrose until 1975 when Ethel died.

 John and Betty Callon purchased the property in 1976 as their personal home, and as a venue for lavish entertainment for their company, Callon Petroleum Company.
 The Callons retained the integrity of the house and grounds as they took preservation issues as part of their restoration process.
 As a result, hundreds of photographs were taken of the property and material samples were saved that are invaluable sources of information to curators today.